J. A. Todd: Biography

 He was born in Liverpool, and went up to Trinity College, Cambridge in 1925.
 He did research under H.F.
 Baker, and in 1931 took a position at the University of Manchester.
 He became a lecturer at Cambridge in 1937.
 He remained at Cambridge for the rest of his working life.

 Work

 The Todd class in the theory of the higher-dimensional Riemann–Roch theorem is an example of a characteristic class (or, more accurately, a reciprocal of one) that was discovered by Todd in work published in 1937.
 It used the methods of the Italian school of algebraic geometry.
-The Todd–Coxeter process for coset enumeration is a major method of computational algebra, and dates from a collaboration with H.S.M.
+The Todd–Coxeter algorithm for coset enumeration is a major method of computational algebra, and dates from a collaboration with H.S.M.
 Coxeter in 1936.
 In 1953 he and Coxeter discovered the Coxeter–Todd lattice.
 In 1954 he and G. C. Shephard classified the finite complex reflection groups.